 Note By default, the level-1 backup feature is enabled, and you cannot disable this feature.

-Note The total size of level-1 backups of a PolarDB cluster is the sum of the dedicated physical storage occupied by all level-1 backups, as shown in part ①.
-It is not the sum of the logical data sizes of all level-1 backups, as shown in part ②.
-The data of the PolarDB cluster and multiple level-1 backups (snapshots) can be stored in the same physical data block that is billed only once.
+Note The total size of level-1 backup of a PolarDB cluster is the sum of the dedicated physical storage occupied by all level-1 backup, as shown in part ①.
+It is not the sum of the logical data sizes of all level-1 backup, as shown in part ②.
+The data of the PolarDB cluster and multiple level-1 backup (snapshots) can be stored in the same physical data block that is billed only once.
 For more information, see FAQ.

-- View the size of a backup set
+- How to view the size of a backup set

-The following figure shows that the total size of log backups is the sum of the size of each log backup file.
+The following figure shows that the total size of log backup is the sum of the size of each log backup file.